leonvanbokhorst/neural-notebook-ai/pocs/browser-use/README.md

 playwright install chromium

 # For Selenium (ChromeDriver)
-# ChromeDriver is automatically managed by Selenium 4+
+# ChromeDriver installation is automatically managed by Selenium 4+
 ```

 ## Configuration